EZ-Robotics/EZ-Site/projects/2023-11-22-adaptive-pid/index.md

 ```

 ## Moving Target with Motion Profiling
-I took my motion profile test I made for Captain R3X and implemented it here.
+I took the motion profile test I made for Captain R3X and implemented it here.
 This works in the same way it would with a servo, where it sets new target positions for the PID to reach and the rate of change of new targets is being controlled.
 This seemed promising, but because I'm not controlling velocity this wasn't working too well.
-The robot would move nicely until the end of the motion where the robot would reach it's target and stop, then go to the next target, etc.  The robot was stuttering through the end of the motion.
+The robot would move nicely until the end of the motion where the robot would reach its target and stop, then go to the next target, etc.  The robot was stuttering through the end of the motion.
-(video here)

 ## Acceleration Test
 I keep thinking back to [TrueSpeed](https://www.vexforum.com/t/24cs-motor-control-value-remapping/23959/1), a fix for VEX's motor controllers that weren't linear.
-The values were remapped and normalized giving a linear output through a LUT (look up table).
+The values were remapped and normalized giving a linear output through a LUT (look-up table).

 I tried something similar.
 I told the robot to go at some speed and read the rate of change of the IMU.
 After some target degree was passed I stopped reading velocity.
 This was done for 17 different target values, running each test 6 times, 3 left and 3 right.
-(video here)

 All of that gave me this graph.
-X axis is the target we were reading to, and Y axis is the average velocity in the time it took to get there.
+The x-axis is the target we were reading to, and the y-axis is the average velocity in the time it took to get there.
 ![](banner.png)

 To use this graph I scaled the Y axis down to 1 by dividing everything by the largest tested Y point.
 That left me with many points I can draw lines through and find new conversion rates for untested turn amounts.
-I took my conversion rate and I change my constants by that.
+I took my conversion rate and I changed my constants by that.
 And... it worked!

-In this test, the first set of turns is standard EZ-Template.
+In this test, the first set of turns is the standard EZ-Template.
 The second set of turns is using the modified constants.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qdRAPPe5oj8?si=n4ZuJxHNptZo0IWk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ```cpp